andrey-titov/ContextualAO/README.md

 ## Demo Scenes

 ### Demo

+![2023-08-10 6=18=18 PM](https://github.com/andrey-titov/ContextualAO/assets/22062174/64866f37-7955-4bd1-ad30-eb21ab00d846)

 The Demo scene features two volumes whose properties and types of rendering can be changed in real time.

-![2023-08-10 6=18=18 PM](https://github.com/andrey-titov/ContextualAO/assets/22062174/64866f37-7955-4bd1-ad30-eb21ab00d846)
+The right volume will slowly rotate in real time.

 ### Demo VR
-The Demo VR scene features two volumes that can be interactively clipped with a cubic clipping mesh in the left hand, and a spherical clipping mesh in the right hand.

 ![2023-08-10 6=27=10 PM](https://github.com/andrey-titov/ContextualAO/assets/22062174/632d07e8-ff10-482e-ae9c-ce83f3820e6f)

+The Demo VR scene features the same two volumes that can be interactively clipped with a cubic clipping mesh in the left hand, and a spherical clipping mesh in the right hand.
+The visualization can be toggled between CAO and solid color rendering using the primary button on either of the controllers (buttons *A* and *X* on the Oculus Touch controllers).
+Additionally, it can be toggled between CAO and Blinn-Phong shading using the primary button on either of the controllers (buttons *B* and *Y* on the Oculus Touch controllers)